Sun-ccc/manga-site-e728/README.md

-# A solid manga site worth bookmarking
+# One of the better free manga sites I've found (mild ads, but beats the competition)

-I've tried many free manga sites.
-Most are either too slow or filled with annoying pop-ups.
+I've tested over 20 free manga sites.
+Most are barely usable. **e728.com** is in the top tier.

-Then I found **e728.com**.
-It has some banner ads, but they are mild and don't disrupt reading.

-## What I like

-- **Mild ads** – no full-screen pop-ups or unexpected redirects
-- **Good speed** – loads fast even from overseas
-- **Large library** – Chinese manhua, Japanese manga, Korean webtoons, all in one place
+Yes, it has banner ads.
+But they are **mild and don't disrupt reading** – no pop-ups, no redirects, no autoplay videos.
+The site is clean, the reader is simple, and the library covers everything from manhua to manga to webtoons.

+## Why it stands out

+- **Ad experience is acceptable** – far better than 90% of alternatives
+- **Fast and stable** – pages load in seconds
+- **Large collection** – almost everything I search for is there
-- **Daily updates** – keeps up with new chapters
+- **Daily updates** – new chapters within a day or two
+- **No registration needed** – just open and read

-## Try it yourself
+## See for yourself

 👉 [https://e728.com](https://e728.com)

-Web-based, mobile-friendly.
-Ads are there but not a dealbreaker.
-Worth a try.
+Compare it to any other free manga site.
+You'll agree it's one of the better ones.